Most interesting landmarks of Asia

 - Fenghuang Ancient City – China, Hunan.
 Established in the 7th century AD, this extremely scenic city contains numerous historical buildings and other monuments of history.

 - Old City of Sana’a – Yemen, Amanat Al-Asemah.
-Impressive display of the unique Yemeni urban planning and architecture.
-Sana’a is founded before 500 BC and here are buildings which are more than 1,400 years old.
+An impressive display of the unique Yemeni urban planning and architecture.
+Sana’a is founded before 500 BC and here are buildings that are more than 1,400 years old.
 The city walls are 9 – 14 m tall, the old city contains more than 100 mosques, 6,500 houses.
 Most of the houses represent highrise buildings and are ornamented.

 - Old City of Bukhara – Uzbekistan, Bukhara.
-One of major centers of Persian and Islamic civilizations.
-Possibly the best preserved medieval city in Central Asia with numerous beautiful buildings.
+One of the major centers of Persian and Islamic civilizations.
+Possibly the best-preserved medieval city in Central Asia with numerous beautiful buildings.
 Some of the most beautiful are Po-i-Kalan complex, Lab-i Hauz districts, Bukhara Fortress and many others.

 - Patan Durbar Square – Nepal, Bagmati, Lalitpur.
-Gorgeous central part of historical city, former capital city of Malla.
-Floor of square is tiled with red bricks and square is surrounded by ornate buildings.
-Most of current buildings are from the 17th century, but the history of this ancient town is much longer.
+A gorgeous central part of a historical city, the former capital city of Malla.
+The floor of square is tiled with red bricks and the square is surrounded by ornate buildings.
+Most of the current buildings are from the 17th century, but the history of this ancient town is much longer.
 Here are found 55 larger temples and 136 interesting courtyards.
 Heavily damaged during the earthquake on April 25, 2015.

 - Shibam – Yemen, Hadramaut.
 Unique, fortified city.
-Shibam is old city, first mentioned in the 3rd century AD.
+Shibam is an old city, first mentioned in the 3rd century AD.
 This densely built city has some 500 tower houses, each rising 5 to 11 stories (more than 30 m) high.
 Most houses have been built since the 16th century.
-City is enclosed with wall.
+The city is enclosed with wall.

 - Varanasi – India, Uttar Pradesh.
-Ancient holy city of Buddhists, Hindu and Jains, with approximate 3000 years age one of the oldest inhabited cities of the world.
-Contains huge amount of valuable monuments of architecture and history, location of living unique traditions.
+An ancient holy city of Buddhists, Hindu, and Jains, with approximate 3000 years age one of the oldest inhabited cities of the world.
+Contains a huge amount of valuable monuments of architecture and history, location of living unique traditions.

 - Historical centre of Yazd – Iran, Yazd.
-Enormous, authentic historical city built entirely of adobe.
+An enormous, authentic historical city built entirely of adobe.
 It is characterized by multiple beautiful houses and amazing ancient desert city infrastructure.
-Infrastructure includes one of the most sophisticated system of qanats – underground water supply system – in the world, as well as system of wind catchers for ventilation of city and numerous underground structures.
-Ancient center of Zoroastrianism with a Fire Temple having eternal fire since 470 AD.
+Infrastructure includes one of the most sophisticated systems of qanats – underground water supply system – in the world, as well as a system of windcatchers for ventilation of city and numerous underground structures.
+An ancient center of Zoroastrianism with a Fire Temple having eternal fire since 470 AD.

 - Great Wall of China – China, Beijing Municipality, Gansu, Hebei, Inner Mongolia, Lianoning, Shandong and other.
 Parts of wall also in Mongolia.
 Largest series of fortification in world with a total length 8,852 km, including 6,259.6 km of actual wall.
 Built in the 5th century BC – 16th century AD by Chinese to protect northern borders of the Chinese Empire against intrusions by northern nomads.
 The oldest fraction is Great Wall of Qi (in Shandong) – approximately 600 km long section of wall built 685 BC.